Vail Vs Aspen: Colorado’s most luxurious resorts

 We should note that while both resorts are pricey, we have several homes in Vail offered as seasonal and long-term rentals, and often, these come at a discounted per-night rate.
 Give us a call to learn more at 720-537-1661.

 The biggest difference is the culture and vibe of each town.
 Read on to find out more.

 If you have mixed ski and snowboard abilities in your group or you’re planning a ski trip with the whole family, Vail is going to be a better choice.
 While it’s true over half of Vail’s runs are black diamonds, the other half are all greens and blues, with about ⅓ of the mountain suitable for intermediates.
 Not to mention it has a staggering 5,289 acres of skiable terrain -- nearly 8 times the amount at Aspen Mountain.

 At Aspen, a quarter of the runs are black diamonds, another quarter are double blacks, and the remaining half are all intermediate runs.
 That’s right, there are no beginner runs at Aspen Mountain.
-However, there’s always Buttermilk nearby, which is primarily a beginner and intermediate mountain, and recently opened a highly celebrated kids-only Hideout ski learning center.
+However, there’s always Buttermilk nearby, which is primarily a beginner and intermediate mountain.
 Snowmass, which is included in a lift ticket to Aspen, also has minimal beginner runs, and about half are suitable for intermediates.

 Keep in mind though that Vail’s easy access and slightly lower overall costs can mean serious crowds, despite having much more skiable terrain.
 This is where Aspen shines.
 Its relative exclusivity and distance from I-70 keep crowds lower, creating a more intimate skiing experience.
 Aspen also typically gets a bit more snow than Vail, with the 6-year average snowfall currently at 285.3 inches, compared to Vail’s 247.2 inches, according to data from OntheSnow.